ember-learn/guides-source/guides/release/models/index.md

-If you need to integrate your Ember.js app with a server that does not have an [adapter](http://emberobserver.com/categories/ember-data-adapters) available (for example, you hand-rolled an API server that does not adhere to any JSON specification), Ember Data is designed to **be configurable** to work with whatever data your server returns.
+If you need to integrate your Ember.js app with a server that does not have an [adapter](http://emberobserver.com/categories/ember-data-adapters) available (for example, you hand-rolled an API server that does not adhere to any JSON specification), EmberData is designed to **be configurable** to work with whatever data your server returns.

-Ember Data is also designed to work with streaming servers, like those powered by WebSockets.
-You can open a socket to your server and push changes into Ember Data whenever they occur, giving your app a real-time user interface that is always up-to-date.
+EmberData is also designed to work with streaming servers, like those powered by WebSockets.
+You can open a socket to your server and push changes into EmberData whenever they occur, giving your app a real-time user interface that is always up-to-date.

 ## The Store and a Single Source of Truth